Physics 01:750:431, Spring 2018

 There is no textbook for this course.
 However, reading material, including a list of books the students should read during the course which will be handed out on the first day.
-These books will be useful to students when they do the projects in Section III above.
-Setailed notes covering each lecture will be provided to the students via Sakai.
+Detailed notes covering each lecture will be provided to the students via Sakai.

 Final, Term paper/Oral Presentation:

-There will be no final.
-Instead, all students will be required to write a term paper, either on their work in Section III, or on a topic they can choose from a list that will be provided to them.
-Students will also be required to make a brief in-class presentation on their term paper (15 minutes).
-The term paper plus presentation will count as 30% of the grade.
+There will be no final exam.
+Instead, all students will write a term paper on a topic from a list I will provide to them or on a topic on their own choice.
+Students will also make a brief in-class presentation on their term paper (15 minutes).
+The term paper plus presentation will count for 30% of the grade.